-Since our founding more than 36 years ago, Mt.
-Lebanon Magazine, known as mtl, has earned high readership, along with awards for high quality writing and design from journalists, public relations professionals and government organizations.
+Since our founding more than 40 years ago, Mt.
+Lebanon Magazine has earned high readership, along with awards for high quality writing and design from journalists, public relations professionals and government organizations.

-mtl is the official magazine of Mt.
+Mt.
+Lebanon Magazine is the official magazine of Mt.
 Lebanon, published by Mt.
-Lebanon Municipality. mtl is delivered free 10 times a year to every household and business in Mt.
+Lebanon Municipality.
+It is delivered free 10 times a year to every household and business in Mt.
 Lebanon, to professional, government and civic leaders countywide, and to the offices of physicians, dentists and other professionals in the South Hills.
 In addition, people can pick up magazines at all South Hills libraries, Mt.
 Lebanon’s municipal offices and recreation center, and area coffee houses.

 An average issue offers community news, features on community life and municipal services, events listings, and recreation and continuing education programming.

 Nine out of 10 Mt.
 Lebanon residents read our magazine every month—because it’s informative, reliable and entertaining.
 And now, many residents as well as people all over the country read it online, at www.lebomag.com.

 Mt.
 Lebanon residents are among the most affluent, best-educated residents of the Pittsburgh region.
 They shop for fun and good value; they love to dine out; they travel; they enjoy cultural, educational and sports events; they’re concerned about health and fitness, and they plan for the future.